 So you’re interested in a sword (or axe) casting class.
 What exactly does it look like?

 The class begins with my talking about the history of metallurgy and passing around several artifacts and sword models from the Bronze Age.
 After learning the histories of several swords, everyone chooses a wood master sword to cast.
 Next, they get a casting box and get a lesson in making a careful sand cast.
 After everyone is finished packing their mold, they learn more about metallurgy and chemistry while I heat up the aluminum in the foundry.
 Next, the molten aluminum is poured into the molds while everyone watches from a few feet away.
 After cooling for a few minutes, the swords are unboxed.
-Next, most class participants have a 1.5 hour break while a handful of volunteers and I polish the swords with angle grinders.
+Next, the kids have a 1 hour break while several adults and I polish the swords with angle grinders.
 Note: for safety, swords are not sharpened to a cutting edge in class.
 The last step is to wrap handles in leather.
-After class, it takes me a little over an hour to pack up.

 Two types of sword classes–and, BRAND NEW, an axe class!

 There are two different types of sword classes, and the hosting requirements of each are slightly different.
 I’ll describe the requirements of the aluminum class first, as it is my most popular, and point out the differences in the bronze class later.
-To host the 5 hour aluminum class, I need a shaded work area (around 200 square feet), electricity, and bathroom access for participants.
+To host the 6 hour aluminum class, I need a shaded work area (10′ x 30′ or so), electricity, and bathroom access for participants.
 I’ve held classes in shady driveways, park pavilions, workshops, 2 car garages, community centers, schools, auto body shops, and even churches.
 Most classes take place outside, but the location should also include a rain or cold weather plan.
 Because damp sand is used in the sand casting process, that portion of class must take place in shade and in temperatures over 40 degrees.

 Once someone decides to host, they provide me an address & I create an event online.
 Afterwards, families buy tickets directly from the link, so the host needn’t be involved with collecting money.
 If the host wants to maintain their privacy, I can create the listing with nearby cross streets & only give the exact address to people who have purchased tickets.